qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 define-ownership
 ^^^^^^^^^^^^^^^^

-    The define-ownership tag indicates that the function changes the ownership rules of the argument object.
+    The ``define-ownership`` tag indicates that the function changes the ownership rules of the argument object, and it is a child of the :ref:`modify-argument` node.
     The ``class`` attribute specifies the class of function where to inject the ownership altering code (see :ref:`codegenerationterminology`).
 The ``owner`` attribute
     specifies the new ownership of the object.
 It accepts the following values: